Structural Inference: Interpreting Small Language Models with Susceptibilities: Results

-Thus, after the uniform mode, the most important factor of variation in the per-token susceptibilities is the \emph{expression} of word parts by L1 multigram heads (their loadings are negative, and word parts appear with positive coefficients in PC2) and the \emph{suppression} of induction patterns by these same heads (see~\cref{fig:bruise_1,section:pertoken_pca_appendix}).
-For the induction circuit, the interpretations are reversed.
-This is the first nontrivial piece of evidence for the viability of structural inference.
+We note that the appearance of the induction circuit as the heads with positive loadings in PC2 holds across all four independently trained seeds that we considered (\cref{section:additional_seeds}).
+In this sense \emph{structural inference finds the induction circuit} and associates it with a pattern in the data distribution.

-\paragraph{PC3: Battle of the Induction Heads.} PC3 captures $13\%$ of the remaining variance after PC1.
-In \cref{fig:pertoken_pca_pc_loadings} we see that the loadings are very simple: large and positive on one induction head \attentionhead{1}{6} and negative on the other \attentionhead{1}{7}.
-The background rate of induction patterns is between $10\%-20\%$ depending on the dataset (\cref{fig:distribution_pattern}) so in terms of patterns in the data, PC3 has a strong concentration of induction patterns in the top positive tokens, and formatting tokens and left delimiters in the negative.
-This suggests some kind of specialization within induction patterns, with \attentionhead{1}{6} expressing induction patterns that involve left delimiters and formatting tokens and \attentionhead{1}{7} expressing less syntactic induction patterns (and each head suppressing the patterns the other prefers).
+\paragraph{PC3: Bracket matching}.
+In data, PC3 has more variation between the two layers than the earlier PCs, but in both layers there is a significant negative loading on right delimiters.
+This is interesting because among the five positively loaded components in \cref{fig:pertoken_pca_pc_loadings} are \attentionhead{0}{7}, \attentionhead{1}{3}, \attentionhead{1}{5} which were identified using ablations in \citet[Appendix B.3]{wang2024differentiationspecializationattentionheads} as \emph{Dyck heads} meaning that they are involved in predicting matching closing brackets of various kinds.

-In \cref{fig:pc3_dataset_coefficients} we show which datasets contribute positively or negatively to this PC. \pilesub{github-all} is the largest negative contributor (noting that code tends to contain induction patterns involving formatting and delimiters) and the largest positive contributor is \pilesub{wikipedia\_en}. \citet[Figure 4]{wang2024differentiationspecializationattentionheads} discovered a similar divergence between the induction heads via ablations.
+The role of \attentionhead{1}{4} here is unclear, but it was noted in \cite[Appendix B.4.2]{wang2024differentiationspecializationattentionheads} that this head seems to specialize in verb-particle phrases and other patterns including \tokenbox{://} \ldots \tokenbox{/} which could be viewed as generalized bracketings.
+The presence of this head in PC3 could also be explained by the data loadings on other patterns besides delimiters.
+Overall this component seems somewhat related to structure in the model for predicting brackets previously identified in \citet{wang2024differentiationspecializationattentionheads}, although not as clearly as PC2 is related to the induction circuit.

-We report on PC4 and PC5 and further alignment with the results of \citet{hoogland2024developmental}, \citet{wang2024differentiationspecializationattentionheads} in \cref{section:pertoken_pca_appendix}.
 To check the robustness of the claim to have distinguished the layer $1$ multigram heads from the induction heads by per-token susceptibility PCA, we run an independent analysis in \cref{section:joint_trajectory_pca} using PCA of the full susceptibilities including the values over training.